 NRS 445B.758 "Used motor vehicle" defined.
-"Used motor vehicle" means a motor vehicle that has been registered for not less than 2 years with: 1.
-The Department of Motor Vehicles;
+"Used motor vehicle" means a motor vehicle that has been registered for not less than 2 years with:

-- 2. The appropriate agency of any other state, the District of Columbia, any territory or possession of the United States, any foreign country or any state or province of a foreign country; or
+The Department of Motor Vehicles; The appropriate agency of any other state, the District of Columbia, any territory or possession of the United States, any foreign country or any state or province of a foreign country; or

 3. Any combination of the agencies described in subsections 1 and 2.
-(Added to NRS by 1995, 2353; A 2001, 2617)

 NRS 445B.7585 "Vehicle dealer" defined.
 "Vehicle dealer" has the meaning ascribed to it in NRS 482.020.
-(Added to NRS by 2015, 126)

-NRS 445B.759 Inapplicability to military tactical vehicles and replica vehicles.
-[Effective through December 31, 2019.]
+NRS 445B.759 Inapplicability to military tactical vehicles, replica vehicles and registered retired military vehicles.